BRIKEV/express-jsdoc-swagger-docs/docs/parameters.md

 Where:
 - `@param` is used to define one parameter.
 - [Type](https://swagger.io/specification/#data-types) is defined between `{}`.
-- After the type, you have to define they key you want for the parameter.
+- After the type, you have to define the key you want for the parameter.
 - You can define the status of your param like this:
   - `* @param {string} name.query.required` name will be a required query param.
   - `* @param {string} name.query.deprecated` name will be a deprecated query param.